Dick Taylor Craft Chocolate Review: The Intersection of Art and Flavor

 Recently, I had the opportunity to visit a cacao farm.
 It was a vacation I’ll never forget!
 I watched as the guide broke open a cacao pod, allowing us to eat the fruit and then the bean.
 The tour deepened my understanding of the care and passion these small farmers and craft chocolate makers invest in creating the amazing products we enjoy.

-If you’re curious to start your own chocolate journey, I’ve listed my favorite bars above.
+If you’re curious to start your own chocolate sensory experience, I’ve listed my favorite bars below.
 Give one a try and let me know your thoughts in the comments!

 For Transparency: Some of the links in this post are affiliate links.
 If you purchase through them, I may earn a small commission at no extra cost to you.
 I only recommend products I truly love and use myself.